bennylope/bennylope.github.com/_posts/2014-12-14-django-proxy-models.md

         proxy = True
 {% endhighlight %}

 Again with the managers.
-Here's what these managers look like though.
+Here's what these managers look like though:

 {% highlight python %}
 class ImageManager(models.Manager):